h3rb/page/README.md

 __How to reduce to core functionality__

+You should never allow $plog_level=1 settings on a production server.

 To start a project completely from scratch using just the core functionality
 * Remove all files from main folder except _htaccess
 * Remove all files from css and js folder except jQuery and those required for Bind* functions in Page (if desired)